 04 of 06

 Houston's aquarium features thousands of fish swimming in 500,000 gallons of water, right in downtown Houston.
-One of the most impressive and exciting aquariums anywhere, it includes games, rides, and a restaurant serving seafood (what else) with a view of the wall-to-wall aquarium.
+One of the most impressive and exciting aquariums anywhere, it includes games, rides, a restaurant serving seafood (what else) with a view of the wall-to-wall aquarium and a train that travels through an underwater tunnel.
 Experience the Louisiana swamp, with its alligators, turtles, and bullfrogs; check out the sunken hull of a 17th-century shipwrecked Spanish galleon; and immerse yourself in the rainforest, among several other exhibits.Continue to 5 of 6 below.

 05 of 06